SIMS-IOT-Devices/FreeRTOS-ESP-IDF-RS232-Receive/README.md

-# FreeRTOS-ESP-IDF-RS232-Receive
+FreeRTOS ESP IDF RS232 Receive

-Receive one byte via RS232 from ESP32 to ESP32
+Examples of data reception in ESP32, via RS232 from another ESP32 in ESP IDF environment.